tstillwell/appengine_multiblog/README.md

 if indexes have not been built yet on Google Cloud Platform.

-Indexes are created automatically in `index.yaml` by the local development server so as long as you excercise the development datastore by performing new query types before deployment then the indexes will be updated.
+Indexes are created automatically in `index.yaml` by the local development server so as long as you exercise the development datastore by performing new query types before deployment then the indexes will be updated.

 For more info regarding index configuration, see